 I have one old pan that I use for all kinds of (I would never use my real pots or pans for) projects.
 Melt down your old candles on medium to medium low heat until they are totally liquid wax.
 (Somehow amazingly enough they always seem like they are not going to produce near as much liquid wax as they do.
 Know this going in and don’t find a pot or pan that seems to just fit your candle.
 You will have what my husband refers to as a “momma was cooking” experience.
 Which generally encompasses a complete and total mess spread from one end of the kitchen to the other.
 Seriously I have no idea how I do that but I do.

 Or just do as your wax is melting.
 Fill a cupcake pan (another of my old cheap for project only pans) with paper cupcake liners.

-These would be super cute if you are using them as a gift. (but just so you know I would earn approx 19 cents if you purchased these through this post.
-I don’t want to mislead you or anything.)
+These would be super cute if you are using them as a gift.
 But any old cupcake liner will work.